 - In the five years before the catch share program, onboard observers monitored an average of 20.5% of landings.

 - In the first six years of the catch share program, onboard observers monitored an average of 99.6% of landings.

 This indicator measures the percentage of catches that are observed by third-party individuals on fishing vessels.

 Baseline: Before Catch Share Program

-Onboard observer coverage of the limited entry trawl fishery ranged from 16 percent to 29 percent before catch shares were implemented.
-Onboard observers provide reliable estimates of discards and total catches for all species captured in the gear.
-They also provide data regarding catches of non-target species that are discarded.
-Prior to the Shorebased IFQ program, the Council reported considerable delays in the delivery of data, which resulted in catch-by-species information remaining unavailable for more than a year after the fishing season ended.
+In the years before the catch share program, onboard observers monitored between 9% and 28% of total landings in the fishery.
+From 2006 to 2010, the average onboard observer coverage was 20.5% of landings.
+Third-party onboard observers are an important source of fishery data because they provide reliable estimates of discards and total catches for all species caught in fishing vessels’ gear, as well as data on non-target species that are discarded (Discards Indicator).
+Prior to the catch share program, the fishery management council reported considerable delays in the delivery of data, which resulted in information about catches for each stock being unavailable for more than a year after the fishing season ended.

 Data Gaps and Limitations

-In 2011 and 2012, observer coverage was probably slightly less than the reported 100 percent because of unavoidable breaks in coverage.
-Moreover, the comparison between baseline and catch share periods may be confounded by differences in participation.
-That is, we are comparing the observer coverage between the limited-entry trawl vessels and a subset of those vessels that are in the catch share program.
+The comparison between baseline and catch share periods may be confounded by differences in vessels participating in the pre-catch share and catch share periods.
+That is, our analysis compares the observer coverage between the pre-catch share limited-entry trawl vessels and a subset of those vessels that are in the catch share program.